Evaluating Leadership Development Initiatives

-Five months into a new leadership program for first‐time managers, an HR team is breathing easy.
+Several months into a new leadership program for first‐time managers, and an HR team is breathing easy.

 The launch and follow‐up sessions were well‐received, with enthusiasm spilling over into use of mobile and self‐paced online courses.
 A second cohort is slated to begin soon.

-Unfortunately, this team has missed the best window for getting an evaluation started.
-The most useful and effective evaluations are those that are designed at the beginning — parallel to designing your program or initiative — and not tacked on later.
+Unfortunately, this team has already missed the best window for getting an evaluation started.
+The most useful and effective evaluations for measuring impact are those that are designed at the beginning — parallel to designing your program or initiative — and not tacked on later.

-“You can never go back to the beginning,” says Tracy Patterson, director of CCL’s Evaluation Services Center.
-“It is much better to think carefully about evaluation at the onset than try to work from a retrospective lens.”
+“You can never go back to the beginning,” says Tracy Patterson, director of Evaluation services in our Leadership Analytics practice.
+“It’s much better to think carefully about evaluation at the onset than try to work from a retrospective lens.”

 Then, determine whether all stakeholders are in agreement about the initiative and aligned in terms of outcomes or intended impact.
-Without this step, you miss an opportunity to plan for and collect valuable information.
+Without this step, you miss an opportunity to plan for, and collect, valuable information for measuring impact.
 When you put the effort in at the beginning, you can increase the likelihood that the results will be both relevant and helpful.